Initiatives

 Well-being survey (2010)

 In 2010 Gabriolans filled out a well-being survey that asked questions ranging from their satisfaction with life to their connection to the environment, to their satisfaction with the health care system.
-Mike Pennock, who worked on Bhutan’s Happiness indicators helped create the survey questions and provided his analysis at an SG forum.
+Mike Pennock, who worked on Bhutan’s Happiness indicators, helped create the survey questions and provided his analysis at a SusGabe forum.

 Here is the November 2010 report: Gabriola Well-Being Survey Results.